msw2005/Market-Analysis/README.md

 - Modular and extendable Python codebase

 ## Installation
 To use this project, ensure you have Python 3.x installed.
-It is recommended to use a virtual environment.
+It is recommended to use a virtual environment.saqw

 ## Contributing
 Contributions are welcome!
 Please open issues or pull requests for suggested improvements or bug fixes